Double Marker Test: Purpose, Procedures and Test Results

 What Can the Double Marker Test Tell You?

-Now, let’s talk about the results.
+The double marker test report typically classifies the pregnancy as either ‘low-risk’ or ‘high-risk.’
 The double marker test report analysis can be a bit technical, but your doctor will explain what the results mean in detail.
 Here’s a quick overview:

 Example: Imagine the double marker test as an early warning system.
 If it detects something unusual, it alerts you to look deeper, but it doesn’t make a final diagnosis.